kantarjiev/BAMRU-Org/README.md

 and cost-savings, we use [GitHub Pages](https://pages.github.com) as the server host.

-The workflow for Designers and Coders generally follows this cycle:
+The development/editing workflow generally follows this cycle:

 1) Set up the required tools and repositories.